fennifith/AAH/README.md

 go get && go build && go install
 ```

+After this, you can try running `AAH` to check that it has installed properly.

 ## Configuration

 Configuration is fairly basic.
 The program will use the [`aahelp.yaml`](./aahelp.yaml) file in the repository by default.
 You can override this file by creating your own located at `~/.aahelp.yaml`.